 The celebration day, May 5 of children in Japan.
 Very large carp streamers are hung from flagpoles outside of houses.
 The fish(carp) represent the courage and perseverance that young boys should have in life.

 July - 7月（しちがつ）

 * In 2021, it will be on July 22

 In 2021, Sports day will be on July 23.

 Mountain Day - Yama no Hi 山の日

-The Buddhist summer festival to honour the dead or welcome the spirits of the dead on their annual visits to the earthly world (July 13-16 in Tokyo and parts of eastern Japan or August 13-16 in rural areas and most parts of western Japan.
-O-Bon can also coincide with O-Chugen, the annual summer gift-giving time.
+The Buddhist summer event to honor the dead or welcome the spirits of the dead on their annual visits to the earthly world.
+It has been said that the time of their visit is from August 13 to 16 in rural areas and most parts of western Japan. (and July 13 - 16 in Tokyo and parts of eastern Japan.)
+During the O-Bon period in August, most businesses close for the summer holidays.

 September - 9月（くがつ）